brndnmtthws/conky/README.md

    own scripts and programs ([more](Lua Interface)).
  * Built-in [**Imlib2**][Imlib2] and [**Cairo**][cairo] bindings for arbitrary drawing
    with Lua ([more](wiki/Lua-API)).
- * Supports Linux, FreeBSD, OpenBSD, and macOS!
+ * Runs on Linux, FreeBSD, OpenBSD, DragonFlyBSD, NetBSD, SunOS, Haiku OS, and macOS!

 ... and much much more.